lmc2179/lmc2179.github.io/drafts/decisions.md

 send_for_testing = model.predict_proba(X)[:,1] >= y_threshold
 ```

+Does the $y_*$ we computed lead to optimal decision making on this data set?
+Let's find out by computing the average out-of-sample payoff for each threshold:

 ```python
 # Cross val - show that the theoretical threshold is the best one for this data